Cheapest Liability-Only Car Insurance (December 2023)

-- Liability-only insurance will not cover damages to your vehicle after an accident.
-For that, you’ll have to buy a policy with comprehensive and collision insurance, also known as full coverage.
+- Liability-only insurance will not cover damages to your vehicle after an at-fault accident.
+For that, you’ll have to add comprehensive and collision coverage, creating a full coverage policy.

 - Full coverage policies cost $1,270 per year on average.
 Only pay extra for full coverage if your car is valuable enough to be worth the extra cost.